Fitting a manifold of large reach to noisy data: Acknowledgements

 \section{Acknowledgements}

+We are deeply grateful to the anonymous reviewers for many helpful comments, including Remark~\ref{rem:1.3}, regarding the $C^1-$diffeomorphism equivalence of the output manifold to the unknown manifold.

 {Ch.F. was partly supported by the US-Israel Binational Science Foundation, grant number 2014055, AFOSR, grant DMS-1265524, and NSF, grant FA9550- 12-1-0425.
-S.I. was partly supported RFBR, grant 20-01-00070, M.L. was supported by Academy of Finland, grants 273979 and 284715, and H.N. was partly supported by NSF grant DMS-1620102 and a Ramanujan Fellowship.}
+S.I. was partly supported RFBR, grant 20-01-00070, M.L. was supported by Academy of Finland, grants 273979 and 284715, and H.N. was partly supported by NSF grant DMS-1620102 and a Ramanujan Fellowship and a Swarna Jayanti fellowship.}